 Entries have opened for Queensland’s richest reporting prize, the Bean Lockyer Ticehurst Award for Excellence in Regional Journalism.

-The Local Government Association of Queensland (LGAQ) gives the annual $15,000 award in honour of ABC cameraman John Bean, journalist Paul Lockyer and chopper pilot Gary Ticehurst who tragically died in a helicopter crash while on assignment in 2011.
+The Local Government Association of Queensland (LGAQ) presents the annual $15,000 award in honour of ABC cameraman John Bean, journalist Paul Lockyer and chopper pilot Gary Ticehurst, who tragically died in a helicopter crash while on assignment in 2011.

-LGAQ Chief Executive Officer Alison Smith said the trio were a pioneering storytelling team with the ABC, popular and respected throughout the regional communities where they did their best work.
+LGAQ Chief Executive Officer Alison Smith said the trio were a pioneering storytelling team with the ABC, recognised and respected throughout the regional communities.

-The winner will be announced at the LGAQ’s Annual Conference in Cairns in October.
+The winner will be announced at the 127th LGAQ Annual Conference in Gladstone in October.

 For more information, please contact: